 The law calls this level of fault negligence, but you can think of it as carelessness.
 That is, was your injury the result of somebody’s careless act or careless failure to act?
 If so, it was probably negligence.

 We take a much deeper dive into negligence and its evil twin, comparative negligence, in our article here.

 Part Two of an Accident Claim: Assessing Damages

-The second leg of our stool is damages.
+The second leg of our stool is damaged.
 Damages are what the law calls the harms and losses to a person as a result of negligence.

-With some very limited exceptions, there must be a physical injury as a result of negligence in order for you to have a damages claim.
+With some very limited exceptions, there must be a physical injury as a result of negligence for you to have a damages claim.